DarthFlashyPants/sith-cache-warmer/README.md

   - Repeats report execution on a user-defined interval
   - Executes multiple requests for the same report in an attempt to populate caches across all processes

 A Sith's Cache Warmer simply calls reports you specify on a regular basis.
 Doing so over time (generally) will populate the cache of each VizQL on your Tableau Server, increasing the perceived performance of Tableau Server for your users.
-It is a Node.JS module that utilizes [PhantomJS] as a headless browser to hit your pages [Markdown site] [1]:
+It is a Node.JS module that utilizes [PhantomJS] as a headless browser to hit your pages:

 Reasons Not To Use This Tool